 - Pets on Board: Pets on Board is a program to welcome small fur-bearing or feathered pets contained in secure, clean, hand-held cages on the bus.
 Assistance animals that are certified are allowed on public transit at all times.
 You may be asked to produce your Guide Animal Certificate.

-Visit the BC Transit website for more information.
+See BC Transit website for more information.

 Find out the most cost-effective way to get around in Whistler.
 A general estimate of savings, BC Transit’s commuter calculator takes into account typical values for: fuel efficiency, annual maintenance, tires, depreciation, and assumes that you are taking transit in place of your vehicle.
 If you are walking, cycling or commuting on your own power, your costs will be even lower.